thomasjachmann/crony/Readme.md

 ------------

 * Implement database backed (instead of file based) job configuration that would allow for management of jobs via the command line (eg rake tasks) without the need to redeploy the app.
-* Integrate a web view - currently, accessing the URL of your app will result in an error since the only process won't serve HTTP requests.

 Contributing